IsaacLee2122/ecommerce/README.md

 # ecommerce

-This project was made to show a full ecommerce plataform made with Next.js and Nextjs Serverless functions to build the backend.
-This project is hosted for free on https://resilient-queijadas-0bb50b.netlify.app
+This project was made to show a full ecommerce plataform made with Next.js and Java.

 ---